TupoyeMenu/TupoyeMenu/docs/lua/classes/vec3.md

 ### `new(x, y, z)`

-Returns a vector that contains the x, y, and z values.
+Returns: vec3: a vector that contains the x, y, and z values.

 - **Parameters:**
   - `x` (float): x component of the vector.